yjunechoe/jlmerclusterperm/cran-comments.md

 Fixes for CRAN:

-* Use stricter versioning of dependencies to avoid conflicts
+* Ensure nothing is written out to cache while running tests and examples

 ## R CMD check results